Cold War (1953–1962): Eisenhower and Khrushchev

-When Harry S. Truman was succeeded in office by Dwight D. Eisenhower as the 34th US President in 1953, the Democrats lost their two-decades-long control of the U.S. presidency.
+When Harry S. Truman was succeeded in office by Dwight D. Eisenhower as the 34th U.S. President in 1953, the Democrats lost their two-decades-long control of the U.S. presidency.
 Under Eisenhower, however, the United States' Cold War policy remained essentially unchanged.
-Whilst a thorough rethinking of foreign policy was launched (known as "Project Solarium"), the majority of emerging ideas (such as a "rollback of Communism" and the liberation of Eastern Europe) were quickly regarded as unworkable.
+Whilst a thorough rethinking of foreign policy was launched (known as "Project Solarium"), the majority of emerging ideas (such as a "rollback of communism" and the liberation of Eastern Europe) were quickly regarded as unworkable.
 An underlying focus on the containment of Soviet communism remained to inform the broad approach of U.S. foreign policy.

-While the transition from the Truman to the Eisenhower presidencies was a mild transition in character (from conservative to moderate), the change in the Soviet Union was immense.
+While the transition from the Truman to the Eisenhower presidencies was a mild transition in character (from moderate to conservative), the change in the Soviet Union was immense.
 With the death of Joseph Stalin (who led the Soviet Union from 1928 and through the Great Patriotic War) in 1953, Georgy Malenkov was named leader of the Soviet Union.
 This was short lived however, as Nikita Khrushchev soon undercut all of Malenkov's authority as First Secretary of the Communist Party of the Soviet Union and took control of the Soviet Union himself.
 Malenkov joined a failed coup against Khrushchev in 1957, after which he was sent to Kazakhstan.

 During a subsequent period of collective leadership, Khrushchev gradually consolidated his hold on power.
-At a speech to the closed session of the Twentieth Party Congress of the Communist Party of the Soviet Union, February 25, 1956, First Secretary Nikita Khrushchev shocked his listeners by denouncing Stalin's personality cult and the many crimes that occurred under Stalin's leadership.
+At a speech to the closed session of the Twentieth Party Congress of the Communist Party of the Soviet Union, February 25, 1956, First Secretary Nikita Khrushchev shocked his listeners by denouncing Stalin's personality cult and the multiple crimes that occurred under Stalin's leadership.
 Although the contents of the speech were secret, it was leaked to outsiders, thus shocking both Soviet allies and Western observers.
 Khrushchev was later named premier of the Soviet Union in March 1958.

 The effect of this speech on Soviet politics was immense.
 With it Khrushchev stripped his remaining Stalinist rivals of their legitimacy in a single stroke, dramatically boosting the First Party Secretary's domestic power.
 Khrushchev followed by easing restrictions, freeing some dissidents and initiating economic policies that emphasized commercial goods rather than just coal and steel production.